 I am very excited about my son Dan, (also a DC) becoming active in ham radio with the call N3IU.
 He is a prominent and busy attorney in Indianapolis, Indiana.
 When he finds a free moment, he can occasionally be heard on 20 meters searching for the rare ones.
 I have 3 grandsons and a new granddaughter and they are all special to my wife and I.

 Apart from Island chasing and DXing, I am now involved as Commissioner of the Keowee Fire Tax District.
 This is a new and exciting adventure and provides our communities with a valuable service.
 Golf is my other love and I enjoy the challenge.
 It is much like chasing DX.
 Sometimes you hit a good shot or work a needed station and sometimes it is not as much fun.
 I haven’t found a course I did not like and I am a member of CrossCreek Planation and Keowee Key Golf and Country Club.
 We have particularly enjoyed the old courses in England, Ireland and Scotland and a good excuse to operate from some rare islands.
 I have shot my age a few times but getting older helps.
-I also lead a team that slopes or measures the difficulty of golf courses in the upstate of South Carolina for the South Carolina Golf Association.
-It generates the data to determine the handicap information of each course.
+For 20 years, I led a team that slopes or measures the difficulty of golf courses in the upstate of South Carolina for the South Carolina Golf Association.
 Needless to say, retirement has allowed us to see the world, have fun and meet a lot of wonderful people.

 List of Islands activated by W9DC – QSL cards are available direct or via bureau.